Exo-TiC/ExoTiC-UVIS/docs/source/views/quick_start.rst

   1. calibration_+1.png and calibration_-1.png show the :code:`grismconf` calibrated positions of the +1 and -1 order traces.
 If your calibration was successful, these should fall right along the middle of the brightest curves on either side of the 0th order.
   2. aperture_+1.png and aperture_-1.png likewise show the calibration solution as well as the upper and lower bounds of the the aperture for extraction.
 A good aperture is wide enough to encompass the trace and its wings without pulling in too much background noise.
-  3. xshifts_cc_order+1.png, xshifts_cc_order-1.png, yshifts_cc_order+1.png, and yshifts_cc_order-1.png show the displacements estimated from cross-correlating the traces.
-These should generally resemble the displacements measured from the 0th order in Stage 1.
+  3. cross_corr_order+1.png, cross_corr_order-1.png, trace_crossdisp_profiles_order+1.png, and trace_crossdisp_profiles_order-1.png show the displacements estimated from cross-correlating the traces.
+These can also be used to detrend systematics.
   4. 1Dspec_order+1.png and 1Dspec_order-1.png show the first frame's 1D spectrum for each order.
 2Dspec_order+1.png and 2Dspec_order-1.png plot the 1D spectra in every frame over time as a 2D map.
 1Dspec_order+1.gif and 1Dspec_order-1.gif plays all extracted 1D spectra for each order as a gif.
 All of these plots can be used to assess the quality of the extracted spectra, including looking for uncorrected cosmic rays or systematic signals.
+In this dataset, a strong systematic can be seen in the -1 order at 400 nm.
   5. rawwlc_order+1.png and rawwlc_order-1.png show the white light curves obtained by summing all 1D spectra across all wavelengths.
 These light curves should be clean and with good signal-to-noise ratio, with minimal systematic patterns and no spurious points from e.g. cosmic rays.

 The 1D spectra for each order will be output to specs_+1.nc and specs_-1.nc which can be opened and manipulated with the :code:`xarray` package.
 These are the final science products on which you would perform your analyses.